 “Dominican is a small university, but there are so many opportunities,” Natalie says.
 “Whether it has been coaches, teammates, or faculty, people here have always given me a little push or nudge and encouraged me to pursue the opportunities.”

 Last season Natalie was named Pacific West Conference Co-Player of the Year , D2CCA All-West Region First Team , WBCA All-American Honorable Mention and Scholar-Athlete of the Year in women’s basketball in the PacWest, the first female student-athlete at Dominican to earn such an honor.
-Then, on October 30 of this year, Natalie was named Preseason PacWest Player of the Year.
+Then, on October 30, Natalie was named Preseason PacWest Player of the Year.

-Natalie is now 149 points from breaking Alisha Flaaten’s DUC career scoring record of 1,565 points set in 2010.
+On January 10, Natalie scored 25 points to pass Alisha Flaaten’s DUC career scoring record of 1,565 points set in 2010.
 Jennifer Rogers Fernandez, an NAIA All-American and inductee into the inaugural class of the Dominican Athletics Hall of Fame, held the previous record of 1,487 set in 1995 before Flaaten passed her on Feb.
 18, 2010.
-Natalie, if she remains healthy and on her scoring pace, could pass Alisha during home games vs. Hawaii Pacific on Jan.
-2, Chaminade on Alumni Day on Jan.
-5 or Biola on Jan.
-10.

 From Soquel near Santa Cruz, Natalie first came to Dominican on whim.
 She and her father, Fred, were on their way home from a basketball recruiting trip in 2015 when they turned off the freeway and decided to attend a Dominican women’s basketball practice unannounced.